TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_7610.md

 ## Course Structure:

 This is a hybrid course; we will use both online recorded lectures and in-class activities.
 Students will be expected to demonstrate their learning via classroom participation, assignments, and examinations.
-The purpose of class activities is to elaborate on interesting or difficult material presented in the recorded lectures, conduct skill-building exercises and demonstrations, and to provide a forum for discussion. *For this semester, we will meet via Zoom.*
+The purpose of class activities is to elaborate on interesting or difficult material presented in the recorded lectures, conduct skill-building exercises and demonstrations, and to provide a forum for discussion. *For this semester, all in-class activities will be done via Zoom.*

 ## Preparation & Attendance: